Holding barbed wire

 1. Understanding the Policy

 To claim asylum in the UK, a person must be in the UK.
 It is not possible to apply from outside the country, and there is no asylum visa to enable people to travel to the UK legally to apply for asylum.
-Therefore, for citizens who do not have visa-free travel to the UK, to claim asylum in the UK, they must enter either irregularly, such as by small boat, lorry, or by using false documents, or on a visa for some other purpose, such as tourism or study.
-Applicants will not be granted asylum if the government believes they represent a danger to the UK (UK Immigration Rules, paragraph 334).
+Under the Illegal Migration Act, which became law in July 2023 but is not fully in force, anyone entering the UK irregularly, such as by small boat, lorry, or by using false documents, will not have their asylum claims evaluated (see the Migration Observatory commentary on UK policies to deter people from claiming asylum).
+This means that people who do not have visa-free travel and who do not come on a visa for other purposes, such as tourism or study, do not have a direct means to seek asylum in the UK.

-There are four possible outcomes of an asylum application.
-First, an applicant can be recognised as a ‘Group 1’ refugee (see below) and granted asylum with five years’ leave (i.e., permission to stay in the UK), after which they may apply, free, for permanent residence.
-Second, an applicant can be recognised as a ‘Group 2’ refugee, and given lesser rights: 2.5 years’ leave with the opportunity to apply for permanent residence after 10 years.
-Third, the applicant is judged not to qualify for refugee status but granted permission to stay in the UK for humanitarian or other reasons.
-These statuses include humanitarian protection (HP); discretionary leave (DL); leave under family or private life rules; unaccompanied asylum-seeking child (UASC) leave.
-Fourth, the asylum claim can be refused.
-If a claim is refused, the applicant can appeal against the initial decision, and if the appeal is successful be granted permission to stay.
+In cases where an asylum claim is successfully lodged, there are three possible outcomes.
+First, an applicant can be recognised as a refugee and granted asylum with five years’ permission to stay in the UK, after which they may apply, free of charge, for permanent residence.
+Second, the applicant is judged not to qualify for refugee status but granted permission to stay in the UK for humanitarian or other reasons.
+These statuses include humanitarian protection (HP); discretionary leave (DL); leave under family or private life rules; and unaccompanied asylum-seeking child (UASC) leave.
+Third, the asylum claim can be refused.
+If a claim is refused, the applicant can appeal against the initial decision and, if the appeal is successful, be granted permission to stay.

-Since 2000, the UK has operated a policy of dispersal across the UK of asylum applicants who require accommodation, to prevent the London and the South East being overburdened by the obligation of supporting asylum seekers.
+Since 2000, the UK has operated a policy of dispersal across the UK of asylum applicants who require accommodation, to prevent the London and the South East being overburdened.
 Asylum applicants have no say in where they are sent to live while awaiting a decision on their asylum claim.
-Instead, to determine where asylum seekers are accommodated, negotiations take place between local authorities, the Home Office, and third party contractors who are responsible for securing private rental accommodation.
+Instead, to determine where asylum seekers are accommodated, negotiations take place between local authorities, the Home Office, and third-party contractors who are responsible for securing private rental accommodation.

 Refugee family reunion

-The UK allows an adult granted refugee status or humanitarian protection to be joined in the UK by their spouse or partner, and any of their children who are under 18, if they formed a part of the family unit before the refugee fled their country.
+The UK allows an adult granted refugee status or humanitarian protection to be joined in the UK by their spouse or partner and any of their children who are under 18 if they formed a part of the family unit before the refugee fled their country.
 However, parents, grandparents, siblings, or children who are 18 or over are not eligible to join under the refugee family reunion route.
 Nor are unaccompanied minors who have been granted refugee status generally permitted to be joined by their parents.
-Campaign groups have argued for a broader definition of who qualifies as a ‘family member’ for the purposes of refugee family reunion (see, for example, Oxfam International, 2018).
-There are also reduced family reunion rights available to some refugees and all recipients of humanitarian protection who apply for asylum after 28 June 2022.
+In addition, LBGT+ refugees may have difficulty proving an unmarried partnership if living together with a same-sex partner was unlawful or unsafe in their country of origin.
+Campaign groups have argued for a broader definition of who qualifies as a ‘family member’ for the purposes of refugee family reunion.

 Refugee resettlement

-After Russia’s invasion of Ukraine on 24 February 2022, the UK created two new visa schemes for people fleeing the war.
+The Ukraine Schemes were introduced in March 2022, following Russia’s invasion of Ukraine.
 The Ukraine Family Scheme allows Ukrainian citizens and their close family members to apply for a visa, free, to come to the UK to join their relatives, who must be either British citizens or have permanent residence.
-The Ukraine Sponsorship Scheme, also known as Homes for Ukraine, allows Ukrainian nationals and their immediate family members to come to the UK if they have a named sponsor, which could be an individual, community group, local authority, or businesses.
-For more information on these Ukraine schemes, see our briefing, Migration and the Ukraine crisis.
+The Ukraine Sponsorship Scheme, also known as Homes for Ukraine, allows Ukrainian nationals and their immediate family members to come to the UK if they have a named sponsor.
+For more details on the Ukraine schemes, see Ukrainian Migration to the UK.

 1. Understanding the Evidence

-In this briefing, references to the EU exclude the UK, but include Switzerland and the three additional EEA countries, Iceland, Liechtenstein, and Norway. ...
+In this briefing, references to the EU or EU+ exclude the UK, but include Switzerland and the three additional EEA countries, Iceland, Liechtenstein, and Norway. ...
 Click to read more.

 Data on the number of asylum applicants and grants of asylum-related leave come from administrative databases of the Home Office.
 In this briefing, where we refer to asylum seekers or asylum applicants (i.e., the number of people who claim asylum), we include both main applicants and dependants.
 ‘Asylum applications’ refers to main applicants only.
 When this briefing discusses “grants”, it is typically with respect to grants of “asylum-related protection”, which comprises grants of asylum (refugee status) as well as any other grant of permission to stay, such as humanitarian protection or discretionary leave.

-To calculate the success rate of asylum claims, we cannot simply divide the number of positive initial decision in any given year by the total number of applications received that year.
-This is because many asylum decisions in any given year will relate to claims made in earlier years, and because refused claims can be appealed.
+To calculate the success rate of asylum claims, we cannot simply divide the number of positive initial decisions in any given year by the total number of applications received that year.
+This is because most asylum decisions in any given year will relate to claims made in earlier years, and because refused claims can be appealed.
 Therefore, to examine the success rate of asylum claims, this briefing analyses Home Office data on the ‘final outcomes’ of applications.
-These data provide the outcomes (as of May 2020) of a ‘cohort’ of applications (i.e., all those submitted in the same year), taking into account the results of appeals to the First-tier Tribunal (though not higher courts).
+These data provide the outcomes of a ‘cohort’ of applications (i.e., all those submitted in the same year), taking into account the results of appeals to the First-tier Tribunal (though not higher courts).
 In recognising that initial refusals can be overturned on appeal, these data provide a better indication of success rates than data on initial decisions.
-These estimates of asylum claim success rates exclude withdrawn applications and those that are still pending, because these applications have not received a decision.
-Because final success rates vary from year to year, in part because cohorts have different numbers of pending applications, this briefing analyses together the applications of three cohorts from 2016 to 2018 inclusive, which reduces the effect of biases due to some cohorts containing applications that, for whatever reason, take longer to process.
-Data for 2019 are not included because large numbers of applications submitted in that year are still awaiting a decision, the outcomes of which may change the success rate.
+These estimates of asylum claim success rates exclude withdrawn applications and those that are still pending because these applications have not received a decision.

-People who originally came to the UK to seek asylum made up an estimated 5% of the UK’s foreign-born population and 0.6% of the UK’s total resident population in 2019
+People who originally came to the UK to seek asylum made up an estimated 4% of the UK’s foreign-born population in 2022 and 0.6% of the UK’s total resident population

-An estimated 388,000 foreign-born people living in the UK in 2019 originally came to the UK to seek asylum, according to Migration Observatory analysis of the Labour Force Survey.
-This made up 5% of the UK’s foreign-born population in 2019 of 9.48 million, and 0.6% of the UK’s total 2019 resident population of around 67 million.
-Of these, 56% had lived in the UK for sixteen years or more (Figure 1).
+An estimated 387,000 foreign-born people living in the UK in 2022 said they originally came to the UK to seek asylum, according to Migration Observatory analysis of the Annual Population Survey.
+This made up 4% of the UK’s 10 million foreign-born population in 2022, and 0.6% of the UK’s total 2022 resident population of around 67 million.
+Of these, 54% had lived in the UK for sixteen years or more (Figure 1).

 Figure 1